 Seneca Rocks is a haven for outdoor adventure that includes hiking, biking, and rock climbing.
 All these trails are in or near Seneca Rocks, with some trails extending to the Smoke Hole region and Spruce Knob Wilderness of West Virginia.
 Each trail is rated by difficulty, making it easier for you to decide which hike is right for you.

-With Seneca Rocks just a short drive from Harman’s Luxury Log Cabins, guests will find plenty of opportunities for hiking and adventure.
+With Seneca Rocks just a short drive from our West Virginia cabin rentals, guests will find plenty of opportunities for hiking and adventure.

 Read on to find the best Seneca Rocks hiking trails near Harman’s Log Cabins: